 In "Heartbreak In The City", Agent K tells Riley “Conrad called me" and adds "Your...
 Uncle Conrad” when she realizes that Tasumi and Abbey are hearing her.
 Flashforward to the finale...

 Okay so Conrad is Riley and Todd's uncle; I can work with that...except for one tiny detail...WHY ON EARTH DIDN'T HE ADOPT THEM HIMSELF INSTEAD OF JUST GIVING THEM REPLACEMENTS AS PARENTS?!
 You can legally adopt biological relatives and I'm pretty sure that orphans will be sent to close biological relatives by the legal system if they're deemed fit for adoption.

 He explained that he knew nothing about parenting and thus being afraid that he's not up to the task.
 Also we never seen any suggestion of Ms. Fleemco existing so perhaps he preferred to give them full family and help from the shadows.
-It is not the soundest thing to do, but people not always act reasonable.
+It is not the soundest thing to do, but people don't always act reasonable.